Using words and expressions that reflect common courtesy will keep customer–advisor interactions respectful and consequently improve rapport.

 Before we get into the detail, here is a quick reminder of some of the phrases that you need to avoid.

-Below are some other examples of phrases that should not be used in customer service and a set of courteous phrases that can be used to replace them.
+Below are some other examples of phrases that should not be used in customer service and a set of courteous expressions that can be used to replace them.

 Providing Reassurance and Immediacy